 “What would you do Quin?
 They knew not what to do and so with the comet blazing in the sky above them, the shepherds fled.
 They abandoned their flock to fend for itself and they made for Yhakkoth.
 Ignored by their own Goddess, the heathens placed their hope in the City-Gods of the north.
 As you know, Quin, the City-Gods live among us.
 They do not abandon us.
 They protect and care for us.
 The Mother-Goddess cares nothing for worship and offers nothing in return.”

 Quin nodded quickly and fidgeted in the sand.
 They were in their favorite spot in her Uncle’s yard, he on his bench in the shade of the huge cactus and she sat cross-legged in the sand.
-It would not do to ask the wrong question here, her Uncle held no love for the ways of the Old Faith and could easily become derailed from the story.
+It would not do to ask the wrong question here, her Uncle held no love for the Old Ways and could easily become derailed from the story.
 And, they were just getting to the good parts…

 “With the falling star now as large as the sun above them, fat and low in the sky, the frightened shepherds braved the dangers of the unforgiving desert.
 They had no time to prepare and the trackless desert between here and Yhakkoth is a dangerous place for the unwary.
 Can you imagine their journey, young Quin?”